notabucketofspam/ARGB/readme.md

 # ARGB

 Intended for use with an ATmega328P device, such as the Gelid Solutions CODI6, available [here][-1].
+A list of complimentary ARGB products is [here][-2].

 The FreeRTOS version of the project is now deprecated due to its lack of granular task scheduling.